Political Science Department

 Political Science is the systematic study of politics.
 Politics influence how people and institutions exercise and resist power.
 Political Science, therefore, is concerned with how nations and communities are governed and who governs them.
 The departmental faculty members have as their mission the engagement and enlightenment of their students, professional colleagues, and fellow citizens about the nature of politics.

 The department offers a varied undergraduate curriculum covering domestic, foreign, and international politics.
-By meeting the requirements outlined below, a student may earn a bachelor's degree in political science or in political science-history; a minor in political science or global public health; or a bachelor's degree in political science with an option in one of the following: American politics, international relations and comparative politics, public administration, non-profit administration, international development studies, or public law.
+By meeting the requirements outlined below, a student may earn a bachelor's degree in political science or in political science-history; a minor in political science or global public health; or a bachelor's degree in political science with a concentration in one of the following: American politics, international relations and comparative politics, public administration and public policy, non-profit administration, international development studies, or public law.
 A Master of Arts degree in political science and a Master of Public Administration degree are also offered.

 The scope of the faculty's interest and research is wide.
 They bring special insights gained through study and residence in Europe, Russia, Africa, Central Asia, India, the Far East and Latin America, as well as in Montana and Washington, D.C.